 Mark McKillop is a barrister at the Victorian Bar.
-For his Victorian Bar website profile and contact details, click here.
+For his Victorian Bar website profile and contact details, including a list of recent cases, click here.

 Mark accepts briefs in all commercial matters, particularly in insolvency, banking, corporations, property and taxation litigation.

-As a barrister Mark has appeared in commercial matters regarding PPSR disputes, creditor applications to set aside or terminate deeds of company arrangement, winding up and demand setting aside applications, bankruptcy applications including s120 and s121 recoveries, defending personal liability of insolvency practitioners, remuneration approval applications, preference and uncommercial transaction claims, cross border insolvency orders, mortgage enforcement and recovery, guarantee enforcement, managed investment schemes, priority disputes and caveat applications, s146 disputes, mareva injunctions and taxation matters.
+As a barrister Mark has appeared mainly in commercial matters in his area of practice including PPSA disputes, oppression matters, freezing orders in a range of contexts, priority disputes and caveat applications, s146 disputes, all aspects of voluntary administrations and liquidations, examinations, setting aside or termination of deeds of company arrangement, corporate winding up, setting aside of demands, bankruptcy matters including sequestration, s120 and s121 recoveries, annulments, personal liability of insolvency practitioners, remuneration approval, preference and uncommercial transactions, cross border insolvency orders, mortgage enforcement and recovery, guarantee enforcement, managed investment schemes and financial aspects of Family Law matters.

-Mark has an extensive advisory practice, including in relation to insolvency and reconstruction, mortgage and security assessment, banking, PPSA, family law related security and mortgage matters, incorporated associations particularly sporting bodies including interpretation and review of constitutional and match rules.
+Mark has an extensive advisory practice, including in relation to insolvency and reconstruction, banking and securities advice including an extensive PPSA practice, mortgage and security assessment, caveats, family law related security and mortgage matters.

-Mark is a member of the Insolvency Practitioners Association and is a former President of the Insolvency Practitioners Association Melbourne CBD forum.
+Mark has been a member of ARITA and is a former President of the Insolvency Practitioners Association Melbourne CBD forum.

-As well as appearing in matters, Mark regularly accepts briefs to advise including direct briefs from insolvency practitioners and others.
+Mark accepts direct briefs from insolvency practitioners and others in appropriate cases.